World traveler Clown Tom Bolton

 Ayurveda – traditional Indian medicine

 Ayurveda is the traditional Indian form of medicine, which historically has a close association with the practitioners of yoga.
 Rather than saying certain things are always healthy, it proposes 3 basic body types and what foods, activities and medicines are best for you depend on your body type(s).
 Lots of products are still sold as being Ayurveda although one would not usually think of bodybuilding as one of their goals.
-This advertisemnet in Mysore seemed to suggest otherwise.
+These advertisements in Mysore seemed to suggest otherwise.
+Not sure if the balm is actually ayurvedic but what else?

 Bananas for sale in Mysore

-I have photos of banana being sold in at least 20 different countries but this one in Mysore is one of my favorites.
-Here are the bananas also getting transported to the market.
+I have photos of banana being sold in at least 30 different countries.
+Somehow they just always make a colorful motif and these from Mysore are some of my favorite images.
+Here the bananas are also getting transported to the market as well as being sold.

 Mysore known for incense